Myanmar Now: History

 Myanmar Now was established by the Thomson Reuters Foundation in 2015 to support in-depth independent journalism, in the lead-up to the 2015 Myanmar general election.
 The news service officially launched in August of that year.
 The agency is led by Swe Win, its chief correspondent and editor-in-chief.
 Its founding chief correspondent was Thin Lei Win, a Reuters journalist.
 Since the inception of the news service, several Myanmar Now journalists, including Swe Win, have been threatened and assaulted by military and legal authorities for their work.

 After the 2021 Myanmar coup d'état, the military junta cracked down on independent journalism in the country.
 Authorities detained Myanmar Now journalists, including Kay Zone Nwe.
-On 8 March 2021, soldiers raided the Myanmar Now headquarters, before the military junta revoked operating licenses of Myanmar Now and four other media outlets, namely Mizzima, Democratic Voice of Burma (DVB), Khit Thit Media, and 7Day News, amidst the ongoing protests.
+On 8 March 2021, soldiers raided the Myanmar Now headquarters, before the military junta revoked the operating licenses of Myanmar Now and four other media outlets, namely Mizzima, Democratic Voice of Burma (DVB), Khit Thit Media, and 7Day News, amidst the ongoing protests against the military coup.